How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 16

-Select Hard Disk (SATA) in the Virtual Machine Settings window and click the Remove button.
+Open the Virtual Machine Settings window.
+Next, choose Hard Disk (SATA).
+Then, click the Remove button.

 Deleting SATA Hard Disk on VMware